What is the difference between a 300 DPI and 600 DPI scan?

 Larger DPI scan resolutions are great if you want to display or print larger photographs.
 For example, a 4×6 photo scanned at 300 DPI will still look great as a printed image in its original size, but it will lose overall quality if you order a larger print.
 Meanwhile, the same photo scanned at 600 dots per inch can still look good as larger prints.

 Another thing to keep in mind is that higher resolutions have a higher pixel count – meaning larger file sizes.
+Other file formats also offer different levels of quality.

 While it may be tempting to always use the highest resolution, scanner DPI setting, or pixel count possible, we don’t recommend it.
 To save time and storage space, you should think about your intended use of the photos rather than just going for the maximum resolution every time.